 Also new to me this week is Surinam spinach.
 Talinum triangulare is a pretty and productive perennial leafy green, but sadly it looks like it needs a warmer climate than I can manage.

 Sycamore seedlings are springing up everywhere, in and out of the garden, and I’m weeding them out of the raised beds at the moment.
 I wasn’t sure what they were, until I found one just germinating from its seed ‘wing’.
-The Woodland Trust have a short guide to flying seeds, which is quite fun.

 They probably won’t have to worrying about flying weed seeds in the Amazon Spheres (globe greenhouses on the Amazon campus in Seattle), but we can keep an eye on their progress as they now have an Instagram account.
 There’s nothing quite like a spot of armchair gardening!

 Waltons have been kind enough to award me ‘Best Grow Your Own Blog’ in their blog awards.
 I’m in exalted company, as you can see from the full list of winners.
 They’ve used a lovely photo of my Japanese wineberry, which I can confirm is not dead*, and so we can expect more from it this year 🙂